codacy/docs/docs/user-guide/configure-your-repo/code-patterns.md

 ### The issues detected by Codacy belong to one of the following categories:

-**Code Style** - Code formatting and syntax problems.
-Ex: variable name style, enforce the use of brackets and quotation marks
+-   **Code Style:** Code formatting and syntax problems.
+For example, variable names style, enforcing the use of brackets and quotation marks

-**Error Prone** - Code that may hide bugs and language keywords that should be used with caution.
-Ex: == in Javascript or Option.get in Scala
+-   **Error Prone:** Code that may hide bugs and language keywords that should be used with caution.
+For example, the operator `==` in Javascript or `Option.get` in Scala

-**Code Complexity** - Highly complex methods and classes that should be refactored
+-   **Code Complexity:** High complexity methods and classes that should be refactored

-**Performance** - Code that could have performance problems
+-   **Performance:** Code that could have performance problems

-**Compatibility** - Used mainly for frontend code, detects compatibility problems across different browser versions
+-   **Compatibility:** Used mainly for frontend code, detects compatibility problems across different browser versions

-**Unused Code** - Unused variables and methods, code that can't be reached
+-   **Unused Code:** Unused variables and methods, code that can't be reached

-**Security** - All security problems
+-   **Security:** All security problems

-**Documentation** - Detects methods and classes that do not have the correct comment annotations
+-   **Documentation:** Detects methods and classes that do not have the correct comment annotations

-## 2. Configure your repository patterns
+## Configure your repository patterns

 To configure the patterns used to analyse your repository simply click on the checkbox on the left of the title: